How to Apply to the Finance Justice Fund

 Loan capital is intended to support new lending activity.

-As long as capital is available, CDFIs are eligible to reapply for both additional debt and grant funds.
+As long as capital is available, members are eligible to reapply for both additional debt and grant funds.

-Grant proceeds can be used for operations, loan capital, loan loss reserves, capacity building, or other purposes that support the Fund’s objectives to support CDFI work serving rural, urban, Native, and other communities (e.g., women and veterans) experiencing disproportionately high rates of poverty and disinvestment.
+Grant proceeds can be used for operations, loan capital, subsidies, loan loss reserves, capacity building, or other purposes that support the Fund’s objectives to support mission-driven community lenders serving rural, urban, Native, and other communities (e.g., women and veterans) experiencing disproportionately high rates of poverty and disinvestment.

-OFN will select CDFIs for grants based on the extent to which the grant is necessary to support its strategy, and/or to support innovative strategies.
+OFN will select recipients for grants based on the extent to which the grant is necessary to support a recipient’s strategy, and/or to support innovative strategies.

-In most cases no. As long as capital is available, CDFIs are eligible to reapply for both debt and grant funds.
-OFN expects the fund to be open-ended and will continue to fundraise for the Finance Justice Fund.
+In most cases no. If capital is available, members are eligible to reapply for both debt and grant funds.
+OFN expects the Fund to remain open and is continuing to successfully fundraise for the Finance Justice Fund.

 Grant decisions are made at the same time as loan decisions.

-Client/beneficiary impact reporting is required on an annual basis through OFN’s Annual Member Survey.
-In some cases, a CDFI will be required to report annually on the percentage of different demographic groups of clients/beneficiaries served with the proceeds of the Finance Justice Loan.
+Client/beneficiary impact reporting is required on an annual basis through the OFN Annual Member Survey.
+In some cases, a member will be required to report additional output and outcome metrics, particularly for climate-related lending.
 Financial reporting is required on a quarterly basis including, financial, portfolio, and covenant compliance.
-There is a requirement for Borrower stories.

 Yes, but there may be some limitations.